-To ensure coordination of market conduct activities, Washington state is working with the NAIC Market Regulation Certification Working Group to develop a Market Conduct Certification Program.
-The program will include certification standards, processes for state implementation, and the ability to measure state compliance and for future revisions of these standards.
-Washington is one of a select few states piloting the implementation process.
+To ensure coordination of market conduct activities, Washington state has developed and implemented a Market Conduct Certification Program with the NAIC Market Regulation Certification Working Group.
+The program includes certification standards, processes for state implementation, and the ability to measure state compliance and for future revisions of these standards.
+Washington is one of a select few states that has adopted this process.